-HOST A VIDEO CONFERENCE WITH BEN AND SEE A REAL DIFFERENCE!
+HOST A ZOOM, SKYPE, or GOOGLE MEET CONFERENCE WITH BEN FOR YOUR STUDENTS AND SEE A REAL DIFFERENCE!

 Ben is more than simply an award-winning author; he is a anti-bully week speaker, communicating via video conference with schools across the nation with a unique take on the complex issue of bullying and how it impacts individuals and the community as a whole.
 His ability to connect with youth through laughter and honest communication has helped students overcome bullying and provides hope to those who have been victims.

 Ben’s willingness to be vulnerable about his experiences as a boy, coupled with his dynamic message of the dignity in being different, bring genuine moments of breakthrough for students and schools who want more than just an average “don’t bully” presentation.

 Bullying Special by student who was positively impacted by the book.